Skip to content

 Day 1 in Lisbon: Bairro Alto to Belem

-To kick off this two-day Lisbon itinerary, we are going to start in the Bairro Alto area.
+We will start in the Bairro Alto area to kick off this two-day Lisbon itinerary.
 I like to start in Bairro Alto because it is very central.
-This is the area that I usually stay in when I visit Lisbon.
+This is the area that I often stay in when I visit Lisbon.

-From Bairro Alto we will work our way downhill towards the water, making some stops along the way.
-From there, we will head outside the city center and visit the Belém district in the afternoon.
+From Bairro Alto, we will work our way downhill towards the water, making some stops along the way.
+In the afternoon, we will head outside the city center and visit the Belém district.

 Manteigaria